 Mystic Pizza served as the inspiration for the movie "set," which was actually created in a North Stonington, Connecticut, warehouse.
 The restaurant itself was too small for filming and also could not afford to close for the months-long project.

 The film's 1988 release caused quite a stir in Mystic, as fans lined up outside the pizzeria to taste its signature pies and to purchase souvenirs, including their own "A Slice of Heaven" T-shirts identical to the one worn by Julia Roberts in the movie.
 Since 1988, Mystic Pizza has expanded its Mystic location at 56 West Main Street and has also opened a second Mystic Pizza II location in North Stonington at the rotary where Routes 2 and 184 converge (211 Providence New London Turnpike).

 While the lines and the "mania" have mostly subsided, Mystic Pizza is still a popular hang-out, particularly for out-of-towners.
-I wasn't the only one snapping photos of the "Slice of Heaven" sign during a stop in Mystic in 2016—28 years after the move's release.
+You won't be the only one snapping photos of the "Slice of Heaven" sign if you stop by today—more than 30 years after the movie's release.
 Julia Roberts' remarkable career since this early film has helped to propel the pizzeria's popularity.
 The pizza is excellent, too.
 Don't miss the Seafood Delight topped with shrimp, clams, scallops, mozzarella, garlic and red sauce.

 Mystic Pizza - DVD (Buy direct on Amazon)

 The 1988 classic chick flick starring Julia Roberts and Annabeth Gish remains one of the most popular movies ever set and filmed in Connecticut.The wide-screen DVD version of Mystic Pizza includes the original theatrical trailer.